genderkit/genderkit/_articles/telling-organisations.md

   caption: "An online form for changing name and title"
 ---

+### What should I be aware of?

+If you are under 16, you may need to supply proof of parental consent.

 ### Who should I tell?

 We've created a checklist of places you might want to notify of a change of names, pronouns or title.

-If you are under 16, you may need to supply proof of parental consent.

 {% include checklist checklist=telling-organisations %}